-20-

 His two

-sons, Mike and Kurt, played on his Lipscomb teams as did his successor, Coach
+sons, Mike and Kurt, played on his Lipscomb teams as did his successor,

 Mel Brown and former Lipscomb Coach Wynn Fletcher's father, Tom.

-Ken Dugan and his players spread the prestige of Lipscomb baseball and the name of Lipscomb University across the country.
-It is impossible to overstate how valuable his service to the university was.
+and his players spread the prestige of Lipscomb baseball and the name of Lipscomb

 Men like